aismayilov/docker-db/README.md

 This will create a sparse file of 1GB (1000 blocks of 1 MB) that holds the data.
 Adjust the size of the data file to your needs.
 Repeat this step to create multiple file devices.

 In production it is recommended to use plain block disk devices.
-In order to use block devices one needs to create a link in storage directory:
+In order to use block devices one needs to create a block disk device in storage directory:
 ```console
 $ cp -a /dev/xvdb $HOME/exa_template/data/storage/
 ```